lcallot/nodewise_portfolio/README.md

-# nodewise_portfolio
+# Replication material for: "A Nodewise Regression Approach to Estimating Large Portfolios"

-Replication material for: "A Nodewise Regression Approach to Estimating Large Portfolios"
+Replication material forthcoming